roddhjav/pass-import/README.md

 usage: pass import [-h] [-V] [[-p PATH] [-c] [-e] [-f] | -l] [manager] [file]

   Import data from most of the password manager.
-Passwords are imported in the existing default password store, therefore the password store must has been initialized before with 'pass init'
+Passwords are imported into the existing default password store, therefore the password store must have been initialized before with 'pass init'

 positional arguments:
   manager               Can be: 1password, 1password4, chrome, dashlane,